-Great Valentine's Day Gadget Gifts at $50, $100, and $200
+Great Holiday Gadget Gifts at $50, $100, and $200

 Google Home

-It looks like a fancy air fresher, but it's really one of the simplest ways to technologize a home.
+It looks like a fancy air freshener, but it's really one of the simplest ways to technologize a home.
 Google Home gives you immediate access to Google Assistant.
 All you have to is call out, "Ok Google" to ask it questions and tell it do things.
 You can also use it to play music and voice-control other smart devices in your living room.
+If you want something that sounds better than the Home Mini, the $130 Home is a gorgeous addition to any living space.

 Nest Cam Indoor security camera